deephaven/openapi-node-starter/README.md

 Getting started with OpenAPI and NodeJS

 ## Setup Instructions
-1. Install NodeJS v12+, then run the following 2 commands
+1. Install NodeJS v12+
 2. `npm install`
+3. Set the server name and credentials near the top of app.js
-3. `npm start`
+4. `npm start`

 ## File Descriptions
 - app.js - Main file which creates a connection